 The conclusions of the monitoring process will serve to define whether it is necessary to apply rehabilitation actions, based on the progress of the observed environmental recovery.

-The National Fisheries Health Agency (Sanipes), through official reports referring to some contingencies that occurred in the ONP, has concluded that there is no relationship between oil spills and the abnormal concentration of heavy metals found in the tissue of fish sampled in areas surrounding some of the sectors where spills occurred.
-Furthermore, the crude oil spilled does not contain the heavy metals found in fish in its composition.
+The National Fisheries Health Agency (Sanipes), through official reports referring to some contingencies that occurred in the ONP, has concluded that there is no relationship between the oil spills and the abnormal concentration of parameters found in the tissue of fish sampled in areas surrounding some of the sectors where spills occurred.

-In the same way, the samples of the fish tissue carried out by both the environmental authority and PETROPERÚ in the areas affected by the oil spills show that these do not have an impact by hydrocarbons, even in those areas with cleaning work still in process .
+In the same way, the samples of the fish tissue carried out by both the specialized environmental authority and Petroperú in the areas affected by the oil spills show that these do not have an impact by hydrocarbons, even in those areas with cleaning work still in process.

-The main components of the contamination of the waters of the Amazonian ecosystems do not have their origin in the hydrocarbon industry or in its eventual contingencies, but in economic and rural-domestic activities of different natures, which have been developed for a long time in different places of the forests of Peru.
-However, PETROPERÚ maintains a continuous monitoring program in the areas where spills occurred, in order to monitor the evolution and recovery of the environments that were intervened.
+The main components of the pollution of the waters of the Amazonian ecosystems do not originate in the hydrocarbon industry or in its eventual contingencies, but in economic and rural-domestic activities of a different nature, which have been developed for a long time in different places in the forests of Peru.
+However, Petroperú S.A. maintains a continuous monitoring program in the areas where spills occurred, in order to monitor the evolution and recovery of the environments that were intervened.

 When an emergency (contingency) starts, a monitoring of the main environmental components involved, that is, water, soils, sediments, hydrobiological resources, flora, etc., is programmed -among other activities, both at the beginning and in its intermediate phase and at the end of the remediation.